 Grades are considered to be official at the time they are submitted by the faculty.
 Questions concerning grades must be called to the attention of the instructor immediately after the official grade report is received.
 Formal grade appeals must be submitted within 30 working days of the date on which the grade was issued from the Office of Registration and Records.
 An exception to the 30-day time limit requires formal petition to and approval of the Academic Standing Committee.

-Unless stated differently in the Return to Campus guide, any and all guests must be registered with and approved by Campus Security and the Office of Community Living prior to visting campus.
-At this time, no overnight guests are permitted.
+Any and all overnight guests must be registered with and approved by Campus Safety and the Office of Housing & Residence Life prior to visting campus.
 No guests under the age of 16 will be approved.
-Students are permitted to host guests for a maximum of two days per month each semester as long as their roommate(s) approve.
+Students are permitted to host guests for a maximum of three days per month each semester as long as their roommate(s) approve.
 Hosts and their guests must remain together at all times.
 Any alleged or actual policy violations will result in the guest’s emergency contact being notified and the guest being asked to leave campus.
 The host will be routed through the student conduct process.
 The College reserves the right to restrict guests or visitors access for any reason at any time.

 The College defines harassment as any behavior, verbal or physical, which creates an intimidating, hostile or offensive work, learning or living environment, particularly if questionable behavior is repeated or if it continues after the offending party is informed of the objectionable or inappropriate nature of the behavior

 Harassment, bullying and intimidation complaints of a non-sexual nature where either the Complainant or Respondent are students will be resolved through the Student Conduct Process.